gcanti/fp-ts/docs/modules/IO.ts.md

 ## ~~io~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `IO.Functor` instead of `IO.io` (where `IO` is from `import IO from 'fp-ts/IO'`)

 **Signature**